Home Recipes Second courses Children's menu or what to feed your child

 • Try to provide a variety of dishes.

-• Take into account the seasonality of some vegetables and fruits before adding them to the menu.
+• Consider the seasonality of some vegetables and fruits before adding them to your menu.

-Nutritionists recommend observing the following principles for organizing children's nutrition:
+Nutritionists recommend following the following principles of child nutrition:

-• On the breakfast you can serve your choice: "traditional" porridge, boiled egg or omelet, cottage cheese ready-made (cheese cakes, casserole).
+• On breakfast you can serve your choice: “traditional” porridge, boiled egg or omelette, cottage cheese in finished form (cheesecakes, casserole).

-• Fermented milk products, yoghurts, pastries, fruits are ideal for an afternoon snack.
+• Fermented milk products, yoghurts, pastries, and fruits are ideal for an afternoon snack.

-• Dinner can be like breakfast, or a second course, but without meat.
-Vegetable cutlets and casseroles are great alternatives to this product.
+• Dinner can be similar to breakfast, or to the second lunch course, but without meat.
+Vegetable cutlets and casseroles are an excellent alternative to this product.

 What children should not eat